Protect yourself from Fraud

 Scammers are preying on the fears related to COVID-19 and are trying to take advantage of Medicare members through various schemes using telemarketing calls, automated calls, e-mails and social media posts.

-Some of these schemes include:
+Other schemes include:

-- Laboratory telemarketing selling:
+- Laboratory telemarketing selling fake COVID-19 testing;

-• COVID-19 testing allegedly mandated by Medicare;
+- COVID-19 testing allegedly mandated by Medicare

 - Drug telemarketing selling unproven COVID-19 treatments and drug therapies.